-Anna Sadovnikova, PhD, IBCLC, MPH, MA
+Anna Sadovnikova, MD, PhD, IBCLC, MPH, MA

 Mammary gland biologist and Adjunct Professor of Breastfeeding Medicine